apache/linkis-website/community/how-to-contribute.md

 There are many branches,including temporary branches,in Linkis repository,but only three of them matter:

-- master: The source code of the last stable release, and occasionally hotfix submissions;
+- master: main development branch;
 - release-*: stable release version;*
-- *dev-*: main development branch;
 - feature-*: Development branches for some larger new features that need to be jointly developed by the community

 #### 2.1.1 Concept